BipinChandra-Rayilla/BipinChandraRayilla-Portfolio.github.io/README.md

 - As per EDA using Pandas Profile Report it was clear that the class was imbalanced and before modeling LDA balancing the data sample was required using SMOTE.
 - AUC (Area Under Curve) is 0.97 ~ (approx. 1)
 - The trade-off between sensitivity i.e., True Positive Rate and False Positivity Rate is quite perfect.
-- If the results were unusual, then recommendations would be required.
-But in this case, Mr.John do not need any to identify the effectiveness of cancer dataset.

 ![](Logical Regression & Discriminant Analysis.JPG)